-Since humans have caught their first glimpse of the Red Planet, scientists have found a way to see more of Mars than we ever thought possible: Rovers.
+Since humans have caught their first glimpse of the Red Planet, scientists have found a way to see more of Mars than we ever thought possible thanks to rovers.
 These rovers have advanced to such an extent that they’re no longer just tools.
-What they show us has the potential to change not just one world, but two…
+What they show us has the potential to change not just one world, but two.

 Curiosity is what landed humans on the moon, and it’s what humans launched into the sky on November 26, 2011.
 NASA’s Curiosity rover was en route to Mars, and it was unlike any of the other rovers sent in previous years.

 Since 1996, NASA has sent four rovers to Mars in hopes of learning more about the Red Planet: Sojourner was the first, and compared to Curiosity, it seems about as effective as a camcorder.

 Despite its meek size, Sojourner was essential to us learning more about our neighboring planet.
 As part of the Mars Pathfinder mission, Sojourner roved the Ares Vallis region for three months, and it took some history-making photos.

 The next rover to land on Mars was Spirit.
 It landed in the Gusev region and successfully collected data from 2004 to 2010.
 For many, Spirit was more than just a tool.
 Its very composition was made of something special.